SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 ### Geiger Counter
 #inserthowgeigercountersowrk

-Because of the fact that Geiger counters require time to discharge, there is a certain rate called "dead time"
+Because of the fact that Geiger counters require time to discharge, there is a certain rate called "dead time" during which Geiger counters simply sit and do nothing.
+As such, we have to account for this lossy "deadtime" of Geiger counters by relating the two values